Upgrade your leadership operating system

 Learn to be happy

-We have a bigger goal for you than just being a more effective leader.
-We want your life to turn out.
+I have a bigger goal for you than just being a more effective leader.
+I want your life to turn out.
 Fortunately, most leaders who upgrade their leadership operating systems finds that they are actually happier.
 Version 3.0 is a more enjoyable place to be than Version 2.0.
 That’s because you’re fully engaged in your work, know its larger purpose, regularly replenish your energy, and have a broader repertoire of responses to emotional triggers.